6. Prevention of Cruelty to Animals Act, 1960: A Complete Guide to Animal Welfare in India

 • Local Authority: Municipal committee, district board, or other authority invested by law with control and administration of matters within a specified local area.

 The Animal Welfare Board of India was established by statute to provide advice on animal welfare laws and advance animal welfare in the nation.
 It was created in 1962 under the leadership of late Smt.
 Rukmini Devi Arundale.
+The Board plays a crucial role in promoting animal welfare and ensuring that animals are treated with compassion and respect.

 The Board comprises 28 members, including individuals with humanitarian backgrounds, representatives from Animal Welfare Organisations, SPCAs, Indian Board of Wildlife, Indian Veterinary Association, Indian medicine, and allopathic medicine.
+This diverse composition ensures that the Board can provide comprehensive advice on animal welfare matters.

 1. Continuously examine Indian animal cruelty laws and provide recommendations for modifications.